Moving Services To Costa Rica From USA - Relocation Services to Costa Rica - Earthrelo

 • Private hospital

 The state-owned network of clinics and hospitals throughout the country is known as the Caja Costarricense de Seguro Social (or simply Caja).
 Services of this system are available to both locals and expats relocating to Costa Rica from US.
 In other terms, the public healthcare system is available to all residents and non-residents.
-Back in 2010, the Costa Rica government made it necessary for foreigners to register along with the public scheme to obtain residency.
-In return, expats can receive free healthcare at public facilities.

-Nevertheless, residents and expats generally prefer private healthcare services due to the number of benefits that it provides.
-Compared to the public facilities, the private system employs English-speaking healthcare professionals who were trained in Europe, Canada, and the US.
 This makes it easy for expats to communicate with the doctors upon moving to Costa Rica from US.
 Another excellent point is, the cost of medical services in private institutions of Costa Rica is quite lower than in the USA.

 Besides this, Costa Rica offers a free healthcare system for all permanent citizens and expats.
 The ideal solution for expats without having a residency is to buy an international health insurance plan or a private insurance plan.
 Expats can even purchase a private insurance plan via the INS.
 Following this, individuals can obtain top-quality care at healthcare facilities.
-Furthermore, with a private insurance plan through INS, you will be required to pay between $60 and $250 per month.
-Besides this, you will have to wait for a much shorter time and you can choose the doctor of your choice!

 Housing And Accommodation

-After your move to Costa Rica from US, the immediate next step is to find accommodation.
+After your moving to Costa Rica from US, the immediate next step is to find accommodation.
 Although the home prices differ depending on the town and city, the overall housing market of Costa Rica is both robust and highly affordable.
 As per studies, the average rent for a one-bedroom apartment in a city center is $475.13 per month.
 Likewise, the average rent for a one-bedroom apartment outside the city is around $384.74 per month.

 To be more precise, the average price per square foot of an apartment for sale in Costa Rican city is $174.11 and the average price per square foot of an apartment for sale outside the city is $141.87.
 To be quite clear, the most expensive properties in Costa Rica are situated in the central valley, the greater metropolitan area like the Alajuela, San Jose, Heredia, and Escazu, and the Pacific coast.

-Several Americans relocating to Costa Rica from US wish to obtain a residence permit by purchasing or investing in a real estate property in Costa Rica.
+Several Americans relocating / moving to Costa Rica from US wish to obtain a residence permit by purchasing or investing in a real estate property in Costa Rica.
 However, others prefer renting an apartment in Alajuela, San Jose, Puerto Limon, Heredia, or other chief cities.
 Renting is a more wise option instead of purchasing a property right away.
 The most expensive dwellings exist in the capital of the country, San Jose.

 Visa And Registration